CoqHott/univalent_parametricity/readme.md

 Note that HoTT.v contains one admit that corresponds to a standard result in the HoTT library, but whose proof was too laborious to add independently to this distribution.

+* HoTT_axioms.v contains the definition of the univalence axiom and functional extensionality.

 * UR.v contains the definition of the univalent logical relation using type classes.

 * FP.v contains the proof that constructors of Coq enjoy the fundamental property of the univalent logical relation.